jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-functions-guide.md

 Nearly every AdaptableFunctions has its own section / property in PredefinedConfig, and it will always have the same name.

 For example, you can ship AdapTable with pre-created Custom Sorts for use in the Custom Sort AdaptableFunction through the 'CustomSort' section of Predefined Config.

-## Functions List

-These are the AdaptableFunctions currently available in AdapTable listed alphabetically:

-### Advanced Search

-Advanced Searches use Expressions blah

-#### UI Elements
-Links to other resources

-#### UI Elements
-Links to other resources

-#### Links
-Links to other resources

 ## Demo